- build and then publish your snaps on the Snap store

 snapcraft within the build environment to incorporate any external changes and continue with the build.
 If there are no further errors, your snap will be built.

-To see snapcraft in action, the template snapcraft.yaml created with
+To see snapcraft build the template created by snapcraft init, simply run

 $ snapcraft --debug Launching a VM.
 Launched: snapcraft-my-snap-name [...]
 Pulling my-part Building my-part Staging my-part Priming my-part Snapping 'my-snap-name' | Snapped my-snap-name_0.1_amd64.snap